CamioCam/examples/camera_registration/README.md

 ## Overview

-To connect a camera to Camio, one needs to register the camera source through our API.
+To connect a camera to Camio, one needs to register the camera source through the Camio API.
 Normally this is done automatically by a Camio Box that scans your local network, identifies all of the cameras, and automatically registers them.
 If you have a camera that is not recognized by
 Camio Box, you can manually register it using the [register_camera](register_camera.py) script.
 ## Usage